 - Six municipalities (Campaspe Shire, Central Goldfields Shire, City of Greater Bendigo, Loddon Shire, Macedon Ranges Shire , Mount Alexander Shire);

-- A Gross Regional Product of $11.4 billion;
+- A Gross Regional Product of $11.745 billion;

-- A population of 246,400;
+- A population of 249,192;

 - Nearly one in 10 residents were born overseas.

-However, the Partnership is about much more than winning funding at Budget time.
+While Partnership projects have been supported in successive budgets our work is much more than winning funding at Budget time.